xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 | Breakout Ports | 32      | 32     |

 ### How to enable Breakout

+Change port mode to 40 as default port mode of port 0 - 15 is 100G.

 - Configure the port intended to breakout in mode 40
 - Configure the optical breakout 4x10 or 4x25